rxweb/RxWebCore.Docs/Docs/Security/Authentication.md

 ### Parameters
 1)claims :

-The token will be generated based upon the proived <a href="https://docs.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes?view=netframework-4.8">ClaimTypes</a>, As a standard practice we store user related information in the respective claim types
+The token will be generated based upon the proived <a class="redirect-link" href="https://docs.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes?view=netframework-4.8">ClaimTypes</a>, As a standard practice we store user related information in the respective claim types

 2)Issuer :